soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul1/M1EÜ1_Anwendungsbeispiel_Objekt_en.md

 --

-## Focus of this modeling exercise
+## Focus of this Modeling Exercise

 For the model sketch, we consider selected information regarding the example object.
 In doing so, we focus on three areas: